 12. Road trip reports

 Vacation activity is expected to boom this summer, with cooped-up Americans clearly ready to travel again.
 Share your employees’ trips across country and funny or poignant stories that tie into your brand and/or products.
-Use that spirit of summer adventure to build an emotional connection with your customers.
+Use that spirit of summer adventure to build an emotional connection with your customers, whether they’re able to travel or not.
 Time for that company trip to Vegas?

-As you can see, the summer has tons of possibilities for fun and authentic brand building on social media—the hardest part is just doing it.
+As you can see, the summer has tons of possibilities for fun and authentic brand building on social media—the hardest part is just making the plan to do it.
 Get your employees involved and ask what they would like to do most this summer.
 Odds are, that will be just the thing your customers will want to read about.

 Looking for more unique ideas for your social media marketing efforts?
 Reach out to the experts at Informatics—we’ll help your brand cut through the chatter.